peter88213/ProofYw7/README.md

 # ProofYw7 - Proofread yWriter 7 scenes with LibreOffice

+Export an yWriter 7 project to an OpenDocument file with chapter and scene markers.
+Write back the proofread scenes to the yWriter 7 project file.

 ![Screenshot: Generated ODT in LibreOffice Writer](https://raw.githubusercontent.com/peter88213/ProofYw7/master/docs/Screenshots/screenshot1.png)

 For more information see [Wiki (english)](https://github.com/peter88213/ProofYw7/wiki)